adamgreenough/ava/docs/README.md

 Ava is designed for people who love the web.
 It sits in the sweet spot between a static site generator and a full-blown CMS:

 - **📂 Your Files, Your Rules.** Content is just Markdown.
 Configuration is readable PHP.
-Everything lives in your Git repo, so you own your data forever.
+Your files are the source of truth—back them up however you like, and you own your data forever.
 - **✍️ Bring Your Own Editor.** No clunky WYSIWYG editors here.
 Write in VS Code, Obsidian, or Notepad.
 If you can write HTML and CSS, you can build a theme.
 - **🚀 No Database Required.** Ava indexes your content into fast PHP arrays.
 You get the speed of a static site with the dynamic power of PHP.
 - **⚡ Edit Live.** Change a file, hit refresh, and see it instantly.
-No build steps, no waiting for deploys.
+No build steps required.
 - **🎨 Bespoke by Design.** Don't fight a platform.
 Create any content type you want—blogs, portfolios, recipe collections, changelogs—without plugins or hacks.
 - **🤖 AI Friendly.** The clean, file-based structure and integrated docs makes it trivial for AI assistants to read your content, understand your config, and help you build features.